Today, I'm sharing how to make my all-time favorite cake: A classic opera cake.

 How to store it:

-Store in an air-tight container in a fridge for up to 5 days.
-I recommend eating within 1-2 days for the best taste.Nutrition
+Store in an airtight container for up to 5 days in the fridge.
+I recommend eating it within 1 - 2 days for the best taste!Nutrition

 📌 Pin It!